joshaven/jquery_panels/README.md

-NOTICE: This is a non-functional shell of a project.
-Contributors Welcome.
+NOTICE: This project is mostly functional.
+Look for complete code soon.

 # Web Panels built with jQuery
 Web content panels that can be hidden, moved, resized, added to, or removed.
 An